asiyanbolatayo/altschool-cloud-exercises/README.md

 # altschool-cloud-exercises
-This is for my Altschool Cloud Exercises
+This is for my Altschool Cloud Exercises.
+The contents are mostly images from linux cli.